CURRENT COVID POLICIES (last updated March 25, 2022):

 Masks are required at all times in the building for all attendees over the age of 2 (other than Harvard students in certain locations in accordance with Hillel policy).
 Kiddush, Seudah Shlishit, and other events that involve food will be held outdoors for the foreseeable future.

 All those eligible to be vaccinated (now 5 years and older) must be fully vaccinated with an FDA-approved or authorized vaccine in order to attend services or in-person events.
+As of 12/31, those who are eligible to receive a booster dose according to CDC guidelines must have done so in order to be considered fully vaccinated.
 There are no exceptions to this rule.

 Advance signups are required for all attendees at services and in-person events (for Shabbat signup information, please join our mailing list or contact us).
 For weekday services, please sign up at tiny.cc/minyan.